Nawal El Saadawi: Religion

 In a 2014 interview, Saadawi said that "the root of the oppression of women lies in the global post-modern capitalist system, which is supported by religious fundamentalism".

 When hundreds of people were killed in what has been called a "stampede" during the 2015 pilgrimage (Hajj) of Muslims to Mecca, Saudi Arabia, she said: "They talk about changing the way the Hajj is administered, about making people travel in smaller groups.
 What they don’t say is that the crush happened because these people were fighting to stone the devil.
 Why do they need to stone the devil?
 Why do they need to kiss that black stone?
 But no one will say this.
 The media will not print it.
 What is it about, this reluctance to criticize religion? ...
 This refusal to criticize religion ... is not liberalism.
 This is censorship."

 She said that elements of the Hajj, such as kissing the Black Stone, had pre-Islamic pagan roots.
 Saadawi was involved in the academic exploration of Arab identity throughout her writing career.

 Saadawi described the Islamic veil as "a tool of oppression of women".

 Objectification of women

 She was also critical of the objectification of women and female bodies in patriarchal social structures common in Europe and the US, upsetting fellow feminists by speaking against make-up and revealing clothes.

 United States

-In a 2002 lecture at the University of California, Saadawi described the US-led war on Afghanistan as "a war to exploit the oil in the region", and US foreign policy and its support of Israel as "real terrorism".
+In a 2002 lecture at the University of California at Berkeley's Center for Middle Eastern Studies, Saadawi described the US-led war on Afghanistan as "a war to exploit the oil in the region", and US foreign policy and its support of Israel as "real terrorism".
 Saadawi held the opinion that Egyptians are forced into poverty by US aid.